 Include relevant images whenever possible.
 Add images to each side to grab the user’s attention and add a visual element.
 Add a cover image, which will also be displayed as the thumbnail for the SquareOff in feeds.
 Be sure not to infringe on copyright law, and cite your image source when appropriate.
 The image file size must be less than 5 MB.

-Use SquareOffs for A/B testing with your audience:
+Use SquareOffs for A/B testing and lead generation: